 Mastering Number at Reception and KS1

-This project aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
+This national programme - now in its sixth year - aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
 The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
 Attention will be given to key knowledge and understanding needed in Reception classes, and progression through KS1 to support success in the future.

 The short videos below give a flavour of Mastering Number happening with different age groups.
 The teachers explain how the programme has benefited all pupils in their classes, providing firm foundations for later work in maths.